 If you believe your privacy health rights have been violated, you may file a complaint with the: Department of Health's Inspector General at 4052 Bald Cypress Way, BIN A03/ Tallahassee, FL 32399-1704/ telephone 850-245-4141 and with the Secretary of the U.S. Department of Health and Human Services at 200 Independence Avenue, S.W. / Washington, D.C.
-20201/ telephone 202-619-0257 or toll free 877-696-6775.
+20201/ telephone 202-671-4200 or the toll free general information HOTLINE 877-696-6775.
 The complaint must be in writing, describe the acts or omissions that you believe violate your privacy rights, and be filed within 180 days of when you knew or should have known that the act or omission occurred.
+Additional information is available at www.healthcare.gov